 Trains and buses provide cheap transportation for a day trip from Munich to the Schloss Neuschwanstein Castle in the Bavaria Alps in Germany.
 Tour buses offer good deals too.

 Public transportation to Schloss Neuschwanstein and Schloss Hohenschwangau castles in the small town Schwangau is easy and relatively cheap by train or tour bus.
 These romantic, medieval-look castles are very popular day trip destinations from Munich (München).
 As a result, many bus tours are available as well from Munich to visit the Disney-like fantasy castle of Mad King Ludwig II of Bavaria.
 Trains run frequently from Munich (and Augsburg) to Füssen from where it is a short bus ride to Schwangau and the castles.
 Day-trip tour buses go directly to the castles and often include other popular sights such the Wieskirche, Ettal, Oberammmergau, and Schloss Linderhof Palace into the day-trip itinerary.
-My Driver gives online quotations for private airport transfers without first requiring personal details or flight numbers.

 By Train to Füssen & Schloss Neuschwanstein Castle in Schwangau